 The historic township has an abundance of retail shops, bakeries and restaurants.
 Just on the outskirts of the town towards Leongatha is Coal Creek Community Park & Museum.

-NB: Information on history and the town today has been taken from ‘Korumburra A History’ information courtesy of the Korumburra Historical Society and available through the Prom Country Visitor Information Centre.
+NB: Information on history and the town today has been taken from ‘Korumburra A History’ information courtesy of the Korumburra Historical Society and available through the South Gippsland Visitor Information Centre.

 – NAB – ATM only, 85 Commercial Street